cschneid-the-elder/mapa/cobol/readme.md

 My intent is to provide a mechanism for people to analyze COBOL code and record pertinent facts in some persistent store.

-Currently (05-Jul-2020) a work in progress.
+Currently (12-Apr-2021) a work in progress.
 Parsing COBOL to extract various sorts of "calls"  seems to be working.
 Generating a CSV to be loaded into a persistent store seems to be working.

-"Seems to be working" means that I've run through some COBOL I've written specifically with an eye towards tripping up my own logic, along with much (but not all) of the NIST COBOL test suite.
+"Seems to be working" means that I've run through some COBOL I've written specifically with an eye towards tripping up my own logic, along with all but one of the NIST COBOL test suite.

 "Work in progress" means I'm adding to this as it suits me.
 It's a hobby, not intended to ever be finished.